Señorita (Shawn Mendes and Camila Cabello song): Music video

 The song's official video was premiered on YouTube on June 21, 2019.
 The video, directed by Dave Meyers, filmed in Los Angeles, sees Mendes and Cabello in Miami.
 Cabello portrays a waitress working at a small diner, and Mendes is a newcomer to the city.
 They meet at the diner, and later see each other at a party.
 He then takes her on a motorcycle ride and they go to a hotel where they proceed to make love.
 In the end, however, they are separated, and it ends with Mendes looking out into the ocean and Cabello being consoled by a fellow waitress on their break.
-As of October 2021, it has reached over 1.3 billion views.
+As of December 2024, it has more than 1.7 billion views.

-The video received positive reviews online, Teen Vogue described the music video as "steamy" and "complete with a health dose of romantic salsa dancing and heartbreak" Bustle said the song "keeps things appropriately hot and steamy" and Metro UK called the video "sizzling".
+The video received positive reviews online.
+Teen Vogue described the music video as "steamy" and "complete with a health dose of romantic salsa dancing and heartbreak".
+Bustle said the song "keeps things appropriately hot and steamy".
+Metro in the UK called the video "sizzling".